What Is Schema.org? A Beginner's Guide to Schema Markup for SEO

 Originally Published: Feb.
 13, 2019

-You’ve identified your keywords, optimized your content, and written your meta data – all for the purpose of improving your SEO.
-What now?
-One of the most important and under-utilized SEO tactics is the implementation of schema.org markup.
+You’ve identified your keywords, optimized your content, and written your metadata, all for the purpose of improving your SEO.
+Now it’s time for the next critical move: implementing schema.org markup, one of the most important and underutilized SEO tactics available.

 Schema markup, which is found at schema.org, is microdata you can add to your website to tell search engines what your site content is about.
 Once you add schema markup to your webpage, it creates a rich snippet, or enhanced description, in the search results.

-The following example shows a search engine results page with and without a rich snippet - in this case, ratings markup is shown in two of the three results.
+The following example shows a search engine results page with and without a rich snippet.
+In this case, ratings markup is shown in one of the two results.
+With the rich snippet, you can see the product ratings, pricing, and location.
 Which results are more likely to be clicked on?

-Studies have shown that the rich snippets with schema.org markup can increase your click through rate by 30%.
+Studies have shown that the rich snippets with schema.org markup can increase your click-through rate by up to 30%.
 So why aren’t more people using them?

 The truth is that schema.org markup can be confusing and often difficult to implement if you're not familiar with code.
 But it doesn’t have to be.
 Here's how you can get started with schema.org markup for your website.